-Facilities that encourage standing water or high vegetation may not be compatible near the flight line.
+Stormwater management facilities that encourage standing water or high vegetation may not be compatible near the flight line at the discretion of the 633 CES/CEIE Natural Resources Program Manager.

 Under no circumstances shall porous, pervious or permeable asphalt/concrete be placed on JBLE-Langley.